da-luce/cv/README.md

 5. See it in action

   Once the secrets are added, the provided [workflow](./.github/workflows/deploy.yml) will automatically build your CV PDFs and preview images, then upload them to the configured S3 bucket whenever you push changes to the repository.
+  You can also run `make release` to upload artifacts to S3.

 ## Why This Setup?